xuanzhen0709/wolverine-demo/README.md

   * (mostly likely) a user-defined signal class that actually handles all the requests.

   * in the implementation, users will need to explicitly call subscribe() and then set_targets() during initialization, and call update_signal() to update signal values.

+# Caveats

+* some dataset is not accessible from our test servers (s15/s19/s23 etc) and dev servers (dev VMs) due to permission constraints. please refer to the "input_dir" fields in the config file and uncomment the relevant lines. you may also need to slightly change the path of the directory to '/localdata/xxx' on some servers.